ricardoMondardo/.Net-Core/README.md

 ## To Do

+- IntentityServer4 (Other project) - Identity/Authentication/Authorization
+- Cliente (Other project)

+## To Do to API
-- Unit Test and Integration Test (Loading...)
+- Unit Test and Integration Test
-- Documentation (Loading...)
+- Documentation
-- Authentication and Authorization
+- Caching
 - Versioning